-In her book, Parenting children for a life of faith, Rachel Turner talks about creating windows on our faith practises so our children can see some what faith looks like for us.
-I know people love to spend time with God in all sorts of ways.
+In her book, Parenting Children for a Life of Faith, Rachel Turner talks about creating windows on our faith practises so our children can see what faith looks like for us.
+We all have our own ways that we like to spend time with God.
 Mine is often with art materials.
-Some mornings before the girls are up, I read the Bible then write words, pictures and patterns to meditate on it.
+Some mornings before the girls are up, I read the Bible and then write words, pictures and patterns to meditate on it.

-As I read it, my daughters each responded to different parts of the verses.
+As I read it, my daughters creatively responded to different parts of the verses.
 When I’d finished reading, I wrote the words which jumped out at me in crayon then added the rest of the text in pen before decorating the crayon words with more crayon.
-I hope to add a bit of water later as they’re soluble crayons and will hopefully make a nice wash effect.

 It only lasted about 20 mins but enabled me to meditate on Scripture in a way I love to, as well as give them a chance to see and join in.

 In which part of your personal life of faith could you make a window?